ClaudioMerola/HFServerEventsV2/README.md

 <br/>

-This version is still in development and is powered by (the opensource and free) ElasticSearch, Kibana and WinLogBeat.
+This version is powered by (the opensource and free) ElasticSearch, Kibana and WinLogBeat.

 Indeed the script basically install those solutions and configures them accordingly.